-Cooperative agreements with the city would be necessary.
+Cooperative agreements with the City would be necessary, and would be established during the Project Approval and Environmental Document stage.
 A superseding freeway agreement would likely be required between Caltrans and the City of Fresno to address the modified connection to State Route 99.
 Maintenance agreements would likely be needed.
 Tribal Governments-Ten Native American groups and the Native American Heritage Commission were contacted for the project.
 None of the Native American groups showed an interest in participating in consultation for the project.